4GeeksAcademy/javascript-beginner-exercises-tutorial/exercises/07-Create_a_basic_HTML/README.md

 Let's continue using string concatenation to generate HTML.
 The code on the left contains 8 constants with different string values:

 ## 📝 Instructions:

 1. Combine the constants given using string concatenation.
-(This is the template of a typical HTML document with the HTML tags in the right order).

 2. Assign the value of the variable `htmlDocument` to this new string (This is the template of a typical HTML document with the HTML tags in the right order).